tilek/about-me/startup_areas_that_interest_me.md

-This is a draft with thoughts that are quite raw, with little afterthought and censorship.
+Please note - these are drafts with little afterthought and censorship.
-These areas were phrased as goals.

 <br>
 <br>